stanmart1/church/backend/feedback.md

 The tool is excellent for new projects but needs better handling of existing schemas.
 Adding a `stamp` command and better error messages would make it production-ready.

+**Long-term:** Consider building a custom async-native migration engine to truly differentiate from Alembic and solve these fundamental issues.

 ## Would I Use It Again?

 **Yes!** Despite the issues, this is significantly better than configuring Alembic manually.
-With the suggested improvements, this could become the standard migration tool for Python projects.
+With the suggested improvements (especially a custom engine), this could become the standard migration tool for Python projects.

 ---